mira-x/SicMu/README.md

 # SicMu Neo

-This is a fork of [Mathieu Souchaud's SicMu alias SMP](https://gitlab.com/souch/SMP).
+This is an inactive fork of [Mathieu Souchaud's SicMu alias SMP](https://gitlab.com/souch/SMP).
+A from-scratch reimplementation is being developed [here](https://github.com/mira-x/FLACblaster).

 SicMu Neo is a file-based music player with a very basic UI.
 You can use your folder hierarchy to group and organize music, or you can use the audio file metadata to group the music by artist and album.
 It supports a wide range of playback options, and includes support for Last.FM scrobbling via third-party apps.